BatchClayderman/II-FPPCT/README.md

 # II-FPPCT

-II-FPPCT is an advanced implementation of FPPECT.
+This is the implementation of the II-FPPCT cryptography scheme, which outperforms the baseline, the [FPPECT cryptography scheme](https://github.com/BatchClayderman/FEPPCT).

-As old APIs are used in this version, this repo will no longer be under maintenance.
+As old APIs are used in this version, this repository will **no longer be under maintenance**.

-For the latest version of the implementation of CA-NI-FPPCT, please visit [https://github.com/BatchClayderman/CA-NI-FPPCT](https://github.com/BatchClayderman/CA-NI-FPPCT).

-This repo can be regarded as an old or archived version of the implementation of CA-NI-FPPCT.
+Since this repository may contain potential errors and exceptions due to out-of-date maintenance, please refer to [https://github.com/BatchClayderman/CA-NI-FPPCT](https://github.com/BatchClayderman/CA-NI-FPPCT) and [https://github.com/BatchClayderman/Cryptography-Schemes](https://github.com/BatchClayderman/Cryptography-Schemes).